 Section 1.
 Annual Meeting.
 The annual meeting shall be scheduled every December for the purpose of installing any new Officers, or Executive Board Members and presentation of the annual operating budget along with goals for the coming year.

 Section 2.
 Regular and Special Meetings.
 Regular meetings will be held on the third week of each month.
 The time and place will be posted to membership if there is a change.

-- The Board; the President of the Chapter, or in his or her absence, death or disability, the Vice-President; or
+- The Board; the President of the Club, or in his or her absence, death or disability, the Vice-President; or

-- A vote of the majority of the members at a regular or special meeting of the Chapter or
+- A vote of the majority of the members at a regular or special meeting of the Club or

 - A written petition to the Board signed with 10% of the membership signing the request.

 Business conducted at a Special meeting shall be identified in the call of the meeting and limited thereto.